Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) on fine-grained substrates

-41. Available data on primary succession rates suggest that (tick the correct answer):
+41. Available data on the rate of primary succession indicate that (check the correct answer):

-a) in the Alps they pass in 100 years, in Japan - in 700 years, in the Arctic - in more than 7000 years, on poor quartz sand dunes along the coast of Lake Michigan (USA) - in about 5000 years;
+a) in the Alps they take 100 years, in Japan - in 700 years, in the Arctic - more than 7000 years, on the poor quartz sands of the dunes along the coast of Lake Michigan (USA) - in about 5000 years;

-b) in the Alps - for 100 years, in the USA (oak forests on the dunes of the coast of Michigan) - for 700 years, in Japan - for 1000 years, in the Arctic - for more than 5000 years;
+b) in the Alps - for 100 years, in the USA (oak forests on the dunes of the Michigan coast) - for 700 years, in Japan - for 1000 years, in the Arctic - for more than 5000 years;

 c) in the Alps - for 100 years, in Japan - for 700 years, in the USA (on the dunes of the coast of Michigan) - for 1000 years, in the Arctic - for more than 5000 years;